Mississauga: Hurontario LRT

 There are plans for the construction of an LRT line along Hurontario Street stretching from Port Credit to southern Brampton, and possibly to Brampton's downtown.
 The project went through the Transit Project Assessment Process (TPAP) which includes environmental assessment.
 The line will be fully funded by the provincial government, with construction set to begin in 2018.
 Rapid transit lines could possibly be built on some other main thoroughfares, namely Dundas Street and Lakeshore Road, but no definite dates have been set.

-As of 2024, progress for the Hurontario LRT is well underway, with an expected completion of late 2024 to mid-2025.
+As of 2026, construction of the Hurontario LRT is well underway, but its completion date is unknown.

 Toronto Subway

 In addition to the 19 km light rail line, there are plans to extend Line 5 Eglinton to Renforth station and Toronto Pearson International Airport though eastern Mississauga by 2030–2031 bringing the Toronto Subway into Mississauga.
-There will be 4 stops in the city at Renforth Gateway connecting with the Mississauga Transitway and serving the Airport Corporate Centre, Convair serving the GTAA headquarters and airfield and aircraft maintenance areas, Silver Dart serving rental car facilities and airport hotels, and Pearson Airport serving the airport at a future transit hub.
+There will be 4 stops in the city: Renforth Gateway, connecting with the Mississauga Transitway and serving the Airport Corporate Centre; Convair, serving the GTAA headquarters and airfield and aircraft maintenance areas; Silver Dart, serving rental car facilities and airport hotels; and Pearson Airport, serving the airport at a future transit hub.

 Highways

-Highway 401 (or the Macdonald-Cartier Freeway, connecting Windsor to the Quebec border) passes through the city's north end.
+Highway 401, or the Macdonald-Cartier Freeway, connecting Windsor to the Quebec border, passes through the city's north end.
 The eastern part uses the collector/express lane system and feeds into Highway 403, the main freeway in the city, which runs through the City Centre and Erin Mills areas.
 The Queen Elizabeth Way, the city's first freeway, runs through the southern half of the city.
 These three freeways each run east–west, with the exception of the 403 from the 401 to Cawthra Road, and from the 407 to QEW.
 North of the 401, the collector lanes of the 403 become Highway 410, which goes to Brampton.
 Part of Highway 409 is within the city of Mississauga, and it provides access to Pearson Airport.
 Two other freeways run along or close to Mississauga's municipal borders.
 Highway 407 runs metres from the northern city limits in a power transmission corridor and forms the city's boundary with Milton between highways 401 and 403.
 Highway 427 forms the Toronto-Mississauga boundary in the northeast, and is always within 2 kilometres of the boundary further south, with the exception of the area around Centennial Park.